Base Rules

 Heavy (greatsword, greataxe) 1D12 damage, needs two hands

-Two-Weapon Fighting When you roll above 20 with your main weapon, you can also make attack with your off-hand.
+Two-Weapon Fighting When you hit above 20 with your main weapon, you also hit with your off-hand weapon.

 Ranged Weapons